akugal/hiero-consensus-node/hedera-node/docs/exact-weight-tss.md

 7. If the construction is complete, the proof extending the chain of trust to the target roster and metadata.

 The **secondary state** of the `HistoryService` is everything needed to facilitate deterministic progress on a construction; in particular, for nodes that reconnect during the construction.
-This includes items such as,
+This includes valueItems such as,
 1. _Per node id `i`_ : The node's Schnorr key; the node's consensus time for the Schnorr key; and, if applicable, a revised Schnorr key the same node wishes to use in subsequent constructions.
 2. _Per construction id `c`_ : For a subset of node ids $\{ i_1, \ldots, i_n \}$ in the source roster of construction